mrworf/iceshelf/README.md

 2 = Unable to gather all data, meaning that while creating the archive to upload, some kind of I/O related error happened.
 The log should give you an idea of what.
 Can happen when files disappear during archive creation

-3 = Amount of files to backup exceed the `max size` parameter and `persuasive` wasn't enabled
+3 = Remaining files are larger than the effective `max size`, so they can never fit in a slice

-10 = Backup was successful, but there are more files to backup.
-Happens if `persuasive` and `max size` is enabled and the amount of data exceeds `max size`.
-Running the tool again will gather any files which weren't backed up.
-Ideally you continue to run the tool until it returns 0
+10 = Backup was successful, but there are more files to back up.
+This happens when `max size` is enabled, `loop slices` is disabled, and more files remain for a later slice

 255 = Generic error, see log output